-We believe that a family-oriented, relational home is the BEST possible solution for changing the lives of these kids who are at great risk of becoming homeless, sex trafficked, or sought after by gangs.
+At Finally Family Homes believe that a family-oriented, relational home is the BEST possible solution for changing the lives of these kids, They are at great risk of becoming homeless, sex trafficked, or sought after by gangs.
+They need relationships.

 In May 2019, we launched our GoFundMe campaign for this.
 Our goal was to get at least $35,000 and we currently have about $32,000 in funding!

-With the help of many wonderful and gifted people, we quickly put together a short video sharing the issues and our heart for helping aging out foster youth.
+With the help of many wonderful and gifted people, we quickly put together a short video.
+Here, we share our heart for helping aging out foster youth.

-As I shared in our very first blog post, this all really got sparked when I was in Kyrgyzstan working alongside some amazing teens who aged out (at 16) from orphanages.
-The church there was holistically supporting and providing supportive housing for youth aging out orphanages there.
+As I shared in our very first blog post, this all really got sparked when I was in Kyrgyzstan.
+I worked alongside some amazing teens who aged out (at 16) from orphanages.
+The church there holistically supports and provides supportive housing for youth aging out orphanages there.

-God had already working in our hearts through other means – like our church’s initiatives to educate and inspire the congregation, but seeing it in action and seeing the results in Kyrgyzstan was the spark that got us going.
+God used other means – like our church’s initiatives to educate and inspire the congregation to reach our hearts and minds.
+But seeing it in action and seeing the results in Kyrgyzstan, sparked us into action.

-In Kyrgyzstan, the ministry got started there after the pastor visited an orphanage where a little girl asked, “Is it true that when we grow up, the girls become prostitutes and the boys go to jail?”
+In Kyrgyzstan, the ministry got started there after the pastor visited an orphanage.
+There a little girl asked, “Is it true that when we grow up, the girls become prostitutes and the boys go to jail?”

 Gangs love to recruit foster kids – they are vulnerable and desperate for “family.”

 We believe that opening the doors of the transitional home is the first step towards helping provide a better future for former foster youth.
-By providing the housing, connection, and support they need, we can prevent them from falling into homelessness and human trafficking.
+By providing the housing, connection, and support they need, we can prevent homelessness and human trafficking.

-We are so excited about this & look forward to what the future holds for these kids and all who are with us in this journey!
+We are so excited about this program and look forward to what the future holds for these kids and all who are with us in this journey!
 We can’t open supportive housing for youth aging out of foster care without YOU!